Palestine Red Crescent Society teams are continuing to provide medical aid in Gaza.

 The International Committee of the Red Cross (ICRC) has:

-• provided one cooked meal a day to 25,000 vulnerable people in Gaza, as well as ready-to-eat food parcels to 10,000 people and high nutritional food bars to almost 200,000 people
+• provided one cooked meal a day to almost 100,000 vulnerable people in Gaza, as well as ready-to-eat food parcels to over 35,300 people and nutritional food bars to almost 200,000 people

-• provided essential items to more than 1.3 million internally displaced people in Gaza and helped more than 1.3 million people access clean water
+• provided essential items to almost 1.8 million internally displaced people in Gaza and helped more than 1.5 million people access clean water

 What is the Red Cross and Red Crescent doing to help people in the wider region?